What is payment information?

 Keeping payment method information up-to-date

-For subscription companies who rely on recurring purchases, it’s especially important to ensure your customers’ payment information is up-to-date.
-Doing so prevents involuntary churn, keeping your customers with you for longer and improving lifetime value (LTV).
-One powerful strategy for reducing friction for your customers is to allow them to manage their own subscriptions.
-This way, if they’d like to submit a new payment method or remove an existing payment method, they can easily do so independently without having to engage your support team.
+For all businesses, but especially for subscription companies who rely on recurring purchases, it’s important to ensure your customers’ payment information is up-to-date.
+Doing so prevents involuntary churn, keeping your customers with you for longer and improving lifetime value.